provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.MarketAmount"></a>

 ### MarketAmount
-MarketAmount associats a market with a coins amount.
+MarketAmount associates a market with a coins amount.

 | Field | Type | Label | Description |